Tip #1 – Go to www.audiusa.com/help/collision-repair and search their list of authorized collision repair facilities.

 Once you get a name of a recommended auto body shop, go to your insurance company’s website and look through their selected service repair facility list for who they work with.
 Don’t call and ask for the list, they won’t often tell you who specializes in your type of car.
 Once again, I found Colorado Coach Auto Body on their list.
 It was on page four, but I was thrilled to find that it happen to be the Audi authorized collision repair facility I was looking for.

 Tip #4 – Contact the collision repair facility and ask if they are an I-CAR certified shop.

 I-CAR is an organization dedicated to providing the information, knowledge and skills required to perform complete, safe and quality repairs.
 They are the industry standard for collision repair training.
-So when you ask your shop if they are an I_CAR shop, this means their repair technicians have gone through the most up-to-date training on the latest technologies of collision repair and stay proficient in todays fast-changing collision repair techniques.
+So when you ask your shop if they are an I-CAR shop, this means that their repair technicians have gone through the most up-to-date training on the latest technologies of collision repair and stay proficient in todays fast-changing collision repair techniques.
 When asked about their I-CAR status, Colorado Coach Auto Body holds a I-CAR Gold class level.

 You want to know that the repairs done to your Audi will last.
 Contact the collision repair facility and ask them to explain their warranty.
-I found out Colorado Coach Auto Body offers a Lifetime National Warranty for all their work for as long as you own the vehicle.
+I found out Colorado Coach Auto Body offers a Limited Lifetime Warranty for all their work for as long as you own the vehicle.

 Rachel, I like that you said I should check the auto service’s warranty and let the repair facility explain it to me when I’m choosing a reputable auto service shop.
 My dad gave me an Audi convertible for my 21st birthday last year, and yesterday, I got into a minor collision accident downtown.
 I’ve been trying to look for an auto service shop that can make my Audi look brand new again, so I’ll definitely follow all your tips.
 Thanks a lot!